Updated: Apr 14, 2022

 The art of living IS the art of healing.
 All our actions are sacred.
 Our mundane activities: breathing, walking, eating, thinking, reading, talking, working are sacred healing rituals and therapies.
 Through our actions we make Kindness and Wisdom manifest in and as our human body.
 This is my medicine.

 A Practical Healing Exercise:

-Think about how this will affect you and list at least three benefits of doing this and three consequences of not doing this – e.g., what will be the results on your energy, moods, self-esteem, income, relationships, health, tension, anxiety, mental clarity, and fun.
+Think about how this will effect you and list at least three benefits of doing this and three consequences of not doing this. e.g. What will be the results on your energy, moods, self esteem, income, relationships, health, tension, anxiety, mental clarity, fun.